nicholasRenninger/dfasat/README.md

 Example:

-$ ./dfasat -h 4 inputfile "./lingeling"
+$ ./dfasat -q alergia -z alergia_data -n 1 -b 0 -d 2000 inputfile "/bin/true"

-runs DFASAT using an overlap-driven merge heuristic as in the Stamina paper on the input file "inputfile" and uses lingeling as a SAT solver.
+q defines the algorithm, and z the data type. n defines the number of iterations, which is useful if you use the SAT-solver. -b and -d a used to decide when to switch from the heuristic to the SAT-solver.
+The parameters in the example essentially prevent the use of the solver.

 The thresholds for relevance of states and symbols can be adjusted using -t and -y.

-You can also access the evaluation heuristics using the -q flag

-$ ./dfasat -q mse_error inputfile "./lingeling"

 ### Output files ###

 DFASAT will generate several files:

 * pre_dfa1.dot, is a dot file of the problem instance send to the SAT solver
-* dfa1.dot is the result in dot format
+* dfa1.dot is the result in dot format if you provided a SAT-solver
-* dfa1.aut is the result used by verify

 You can plot the dot files via